llpeterson/internetworking/switching.md

 ATM standards were being defined.
-As it turns out, this same principle is still applied in many switches and routers today, even if they deal in variable length packets—they cut those packets into some sort of cell in order to switch them, as we'll see in a later section.
+As it turns out, this same principle is still applied in many switches and routers today, even if they deal in variable length packets—they cut those packets into some sort of cell in order to forward them from input port to output port, but this is all internal to the switch.

 There is another good argument in favor of small ATM cells, having to do with end-to-end latency.
 ATM was designed to carry